 If I were to imagine living it over again, I would have met with the two of them together, asked them point blank the nature of their relationship, asked the man what his intentions were toward her, and asked them both, together and in person, whether they were comfortable with the situation at hand, and what, if not, they would like to do to change it.

-As with the first defamer, I wish only for these two to have extraordinary lives, for they are individuals of quality and sincerity.
+As with the first defamer, I wish only for these two to have extraordinary lives.

 THE THIRD DEFAMER: MY FORMER PARTNER

 The preceding information explains the situations and persons involved in the creation of the defamatory platform.
 For someone such as myself, who has never been on social media, and who lives a life of privacy, concentrated, particular love, silence, and study, the pain of being lied about in the infinity of the infosphere is simply indescribable.
-But by far the most intense pain comes recently, with the advent of the break-up with the aforementioned partner, the one with whom I reunited after nearly a year’s separation.
+But by far the most intense pain comes recently (I am writing this early in 2022), with the advent of the break-up with the aforementioned partner, the one with whom I reunited after nearly a year’s separation.

 We were together essentially for ten years, in a monogamous, deeply devoted relationship that encompassed all of our beings, our pasts, and our hopes for the future.
 We have untold pages upon pages of love letters describing the processes of our intimacy, our gratitude, our astonishment at the healing and the beauty and the power of our consummations—and a thousand times as many hours of conversation.
 Alongside those consummations, we had much strife, for many reasons, and this is not the place to outline the admixture of symmetries and asymmetries of our souls.
 But suffice it to say that our love was large and true and fierce and committed and consensual and respectful and tender, for all of those years.